Guess the cheese flavour by the size of its holes: A cosmological test using the abundance of Popcorn voids: The popcorn void finder

 The shaded areas in Fig.~\ref{fig:abundances_matter} correspond to one standard deviation around the measurements.
-The solid grey line is the abundance of Popcorn objects obtained using a too large threshold radius, that is $R_\mathrm{shot} < R_\mathrm{th}=5\mpch$.
-In this case, the abundance of Popcorn objects perfectly matches that of spherical ones up to $R_\mathrm{th}$, as expected by definition.
+The solid green line is the abundance of popcorn objects obtained using a larger than ideal threshold radius, that is $R_\mathrm{shot} < R_\mathrm{th}=5\mpch$.
+In this case, the abundance of popcorn objects closely matches that of spherical ones up to $R_\mathrm{th}$, as expected by definition.
 After this scale, the abundance shows a behaviour different from that expected from the abundance models, having an inflection point close to the chosen threshold radius.
 The solid red line corresponds to the abundance of popcorn voids with $R_\mathrm{th}=R_\mathrm{shot}$.
-The abundance of these objects follows remarkably well that predicted by theory.
+The abundance of these objects behaves qualitative similar to what is expected for the theory.
+However as can be seen in the figure, their abundance is by far underpredicted by the excursion-set models of \citet{2013Jennings} (Vdn), when a linear density barrier of $\Delta_{\rm v}^{\rm L}=-5.16$ is used, that is, the corresponding value on the spherical evolution model for a non-linear density threshold of $\Delta_\mathrm{v}=-0.9$ (similar behaviour is obtained using $\Delta_\mathrm{v}=-0.8$).
 In the next section we will return to these results and their comparison with theoretical predictions of void abundances.
-Finally, after running the iterative process described above for each SV, all overlapping Popcorn candidates are removed, starting with those with the smallest initial SV and keeping those with a larger volume and larger initial SV.
+Finally, after running the iterative process described above for each SV, all overlapping popcorn candidates, with an intersecting volume larger than the volume of the shot noise sphere ($4\pi/3 R_\mathrm{shot}^3$), are removed starting with those with the smallest initial SV and keeping those with the larger initial SV.

-The Popcorn void finder algorithm can be summarised in the following recipe:
+The popcorn void finder algorithm can be summarised in the following recipe:

 a) Seed regions of local low density and grow spheres to the largest radius allowed by $\Delta < \Delta_\mathrm{v}$.

 b) Remove all overlapping spheres starting with the smallest ones and keeping the largest ones.
 In this step, a catalogue of spherical voids is produced, each of which is taken as a popcorn candidate.